Athena-OS/athena/README.md

 ## Configuration

 After the installation and the first boot:
-1. please Logout and Login from the current session.
-It is needed for initializing the GNOME keyring for storing your Hack The Box API key in a secure manner.
-2. open Kitty terminal, run `htb-update` and copy and paste your Hack The Box API key.
+* open Kitty terminal, run `htb-update` and copy and paste your Hack The Box API key.

 The Hack The Box API Key can be retrieved by your Hack The Box profile settings -> "Create App Token".

 Until your API key will be valid, your system will update the Hack The Box contents automatically for you at each login or when `htb-update` is run.

+Only for versions < v22.07.16:

+After the first boot, please Logout and Login from the current session.
+It is needed for initializing the GNOME keyring for storing your Hack The Box API key in a secure manner.

 Note that GNOME, for safety reason, after a reboot could disable GNOME extensions, so PenTOXIC and PWNage menu could not work.
 For re-enable then again easily, just go to the Menu Application, search for `Extensions`, and enable the "Extensions" option.